Outlined, plain coulours and metals, and finished.

 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Open, Watercolor, Pointed, Erminois, Azure, Bordure, Bar, Wreath, Crined, Head, Charged, Crest, Club Ecuestre Val'Quirico, Crown, Crown of Prince, Crowned, Created, Outlined in sable, Two, In bend, In chief, In pale, Coat of arms, Schema, Personal, Gules, Illuminated, Interpreted, Juchter van Bergen Quast, Rudolph Andries Ulrich, Mantling, Motto, Leopard, Letter, Book, Key, Mantle, Nascent, Ordered, Or, Fimbriated, Peñafort, Universidad, Argent, Fesswise, Sable, Socioeconomic, Crest and mantling, Freehand, Three and One.
+Open, Pointed, Erminois, Azure, Bordure, Bar, Wreath, Horse, Crined, Head, Charged, Crest, Club Ecuestre Val'Quirico, Crown, Crown of Prince, Crowned, Couped, Created, Outlined in sable, Outlined in the field tincture, Two, In bend, In chief, In pale, Coat of arms, Personal, Gules, Illuminated, Interpreted, Juchter van Bergen Quast, Rudolph Andries Ulrich, Mantling, Motto, Leopard, Letter, Book, Key, Mantle, Ordered, Or, Party per pale, Fimbriated, Peñafort, Universidad, Argent, Sable, Socioeconomic, Crest and mantling, Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,